-- There are potential delays while the viewer waits for the music to download (time that could be spent viewing your site).
+- There are potential delays while the viewer waits for the music to download (folks are very impatient about load times these days).

 - Unexpected sounds from your site may be disturbing in certain settings, such as work, classrooms or in late-night or early-morning environments.

 - Your choice of music may not enhance some people's experience.
 There are cultural and other considerations.

 There is a reason that Firefox and other browsers disable auto-playing of videos on websites.